-The combined fit is then performed over a total of 2517 bins (SK-I to SK-III: 459, SK-IV to SK-V: 539, SKGd: 539, IceCube-Up: 800, and ORCA: 180) from events classified in 57 samples (SK-I to SK-III: 16, SK-IV to SK-V: 18, SKGd: 18, IceCube-Up: 2, and ORCA: 3).
-A total of 80 systematic uncertainties are considered, 20 of which come from flux and cross-section and are common to all experiments, and the rest are related to each detector (SK-I to SK-III: 16, SK-IV to SK-V: 17, SKGd: 17, IceCube-Up: 6 and ORCA: 4).
+The combined fit is then performed over a total of 3595 bins (SuperK-I to SuperK-III: 459, SuperK-IV to SuperK-V: 539, SKGd: 539, IceCube Upgrade: 800, ORCA: 180, and HyperK: 1078) from events classified in 75 samples (SuperK-I to SuperK-III: 16, SuperK-IV to SuperK-V: 18, SKGd: 18, IceCube Upgrade: 2, ORCA: 3, and HyperK: 18).
+A total of 103 systematic uncertainties are considered, 20 of which come from flux and cross section and are common to all experiments, and the rest are related to each detector (SuperK-I to SuperK-III: 16, SuperK-IV to SuperK-V: 17, SKGd: 17, IceCube Upgrade: 6, ORCA: 10, and HyperK: 17).